Zapya: Temporary removal from Google Play Store

 For a week in October 2019, Zapya was removed from Google Play Store and labeled as "harming other applications".
 It was determined that a third party software development kit (SDK) had been deemed harmful by the Google Play Policy team.
-Any applications that used this SDK were also deemed harmful.
+Any app that used this SDK were also deemed harmful.
 The SDK was promptly removed.
-Dewmobile issued a formal apology to users on 5 October 2019 and urged them to update to the new version that complied with Google Play Policies.
+Dewmobile issued a formal apology to users on 5 October 2019 and urged them to update to the new version that complied with Google Play policies.

 Provisional ban in China

 Even though Kuai Ya complies with Chinese censorship restrictions, both it and Zapya are banned in the Chinese autonomous region of Xinjiang.
 In November 2019, the leaked China Cables revealed that the Chinese government's mass surveillance and predictive-policing program Integrated Joint Operation Platform (IJOP) had flagged 1.8 million users with Zapya and Kuai Ya on their phones for investigation as part of the crackdown on Uyghur Muslims.
-It is not known when the ban came into effect but recently, travelers and residents who are found with either application downloaded to their phones are forced to uninstall them.
-Applications such as YouTube, Facebook, Instagram are also banned in Xinjiang.
+It is not known when the ban came into effect but recently, travelers and residents who are found with either app downloaded to their phones are forced to uninstall them.
+Apps such as YouTube, Facebook, Instagram are also banned in Xinjiang.